wzul/WooCommerce-Total-Sales/README.md

     - woocommerce_wtd_sales: for Week To Date sales amount
     - woocommerce_mtd_sales: for Month To Date sales amount
     - woocommerce_ytd_sales: for Year To Date sales amount
+    - woocommerce_atd_sales: for All Time To Date sales amount

 ## Limits

-To avoid significant performance issues, the plugin has configured to count only up to 200 orders.
+To avoid significant performance issues, the plugin has configured to count only up to 200 orders (except 400 order for atd).
 However, it can be changed depending on your needs.